Feel-ix-343/Feel-ix-343/README.md

 - 2023-2024: Building [Markdown-Oxide](https://github.com/Feel-ix-343/markdown-oxide), a markdown-based knowledge management backend for any text editor.
 Markdown-oxide became the second most popular open-source markdown language server, has 80k+ downloads, and 17+ contributors.
 - 2024-2025: Developing general informational search at [Exa.ai](https://exa.ai/) - objective: build extremely high precision informational web search, independent of google/bing, and give it to LLMs as an enterprise-ready API (with ZDR and such)
   - September 2024: Developed a billion-scale Keyword+Embeddings search engine in Exa's vector database.
 This allowed Exa to handle an new, important class of queries (highly specific keyword ones) and generally improved recall.
 This is *Exa Hybrid Search*
   - Jan, 2025-June 2025: Did web index research + developed crawling infrastructure to expand the Exa index to the full *relevant portion of the web* (billions++).
-After this development, Exa started to beat Google on some general search eval sets.
+After this, Exa started to beat Google on some general search eval sets.

 reach out at felixazeller@gmail.com, felix@exa.ai, or on [twitter](https://x.com/feel_ix_)